mxxii/yet-another-typescript-package-template/README.md

 `tsd` is the most known tool for type tests but turns out it is rather opinionated and has some limitations.

 <https://github.com/mmkal/expect-type> seems to be a better alternative.
-The only disadvantage is that it gives somewhat obscure failure messages.
-It already pushes the envelope of what's possible.
-But there are some discussions in GitHub repo about possible improvements.

 A common observation about type testing: it is not well compatible with unit testing.
 The best approach I see is to keep it separate and just run `tsc --noEmit` over it.